-Board of Trustees Beaufort County Community College Washington, North Carolina
+Board of Trustees Central Carolina Community College Sanford, North Carolina

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Beaufort County Community College (College), a component unit of the State of North Carolina, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated March 29, 2021.
-Our report includes a reference to other auditors who audited the financial statements of Beaufort County Community College Foundation, Inc., as described in our report on the College's financial statements.
-This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Central Carolina Community College (College), a component unit of the State of North Carolina, and its discretely presented component unit, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated February 19, 2021.
+Our report includes a reference to other auditors who audited the financial statements of Central Carolina Community College Foundation, Inc., as described in our report on the College's financial statements.
+The financial statements of Central Carolina Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with Central Carolina Community College Foundation, Inc.